Barcelona

 Does it worry you that this could lead to a rise in the far-right?

-— We must be very clear in telling people that we know when there is an insecurity problem and that our police forces are working on it.
+— We must be very clear in telling people that we know when there is an insecurity problem and that our police are working on it.
 But we must not make the problem bigger or create social alarm, which is what the far-right does frivolously and irresponsibly to break coexistence.
 The great political battle of our time is against the far-right.
-I aim to make Barcelona their electoral tomb.
+I aim to turn Barcelona into their electoral tomb.

-The far-right also talks a lot about immigration.
+The far right also talks a lot about immigration.
 Is Barcelona doing a good job of integration?

 — During the last 25 years it is evident that there has been a demographic change in our country and in our city, and it has been done reasonably well.
-Those who come to provoke and stir things up are precisely the far-right ideologies, which afterwards do not fix anything when they govern but rather make it worse.
+Those who come to provoke and stir up are precisely the far-right ideologies, which afterwards do not fix anything when they govern but rather make it worse.
 One only needs to see what Meloni is doing in Italy or what Trump is doing in the United States.

 Barcelona has consolidated itself above 1.7 million inhabitants.
 Can it absorb more?